SEServerExtender/EssentialsPlugin/README.md

 - DynamicConcealDistance - This is the distance that a player must be from an entity before it reveals.
 If they get any closer than this distance (in meters) then the entity reveals itself.  (default: 8000 meters)
 - DynamicConcealIgnoreSubTypeList - This is a list of block subtypes that.
 This allows administrators to make it so that grids that contain these subtypes never get concealed.
 Helpful for when blocks "warp" users around or require a "end point" like stargates.
 - DynamicConcealIncludeLargeGrids - When this is disabled, large grids and stations can not be concealed.
 This is the safest mode, as then only small ships get concealed.
 Once you enable this, large grids and stations without med bays can be concealed.
 This requires more checks and is a bit more intensive, but results in the biggest increase in UPS.
 - DynamicConcealIncludeMedBays - When this is disabled, large grids with medbays are not disabled.
 When enabled, large grids with med bays are concealed, but are revealed when a user logs in that can use that med bay.
-Please note that there is a very tiny chance that a spawn point won't be shown when a user logs in and a grid is concealed.
-All they need to do is hit "refresh" and it comes back.
-The chance of this happening is VERY small.
-(I've only ever seen it happen once)
+This setting will also ignore all ships with occupied cryopods.
+It doesn't seem to be possible to conceal a grid with an occupied cryopod in a way that will let players respawn in it, so they are permanently revealed while occupied.
+- DynamicConcealConcealPirates - When this is disabled, concealment will ignore all grids owned by pirates/
 - DynamicShowMessages - When enabled, this shows when ships are concealed/revealed.
 Some people consider it a bit spammy, so you can turn it off if you don't like the messages.
 - DynamicTurretManagement - Enable / Disables turret management.
 This will allow the server to control the enabled state of turrets dynamically.
 - DynamicTurretTargetDistance - This is the distance turrets will scan in order to determine if there is an enemy.
 Obviously as you increase this option, so does the CPU usage, though that shouldn't effect things too badly.
 It's recommended to keep this value 2x the distance of the distance your turrets can shoot.
 For example most default turrets can fire at 800m, so setting it 1600m+ is best.
 (Default is 2000m)